 Kids being part of the story always opens new possibilities and adds some sparkle.
 This story is no different.
-First, the actors who play Christine’s children are darling and I loved their characterization.
+First, the actors who play Christine’s children are darling and I love their characterization.
 It’s quite good and for stars so young, they do an excellent job carrying off the roles.
 The scenes between them and the adults are precious and I particularly liked the scenes between John’s character and Christine’s son.
-Really, everyone is well cast though jumping to a scene closer to the end; I didn’t think the emotions were running as high as they should have been.
+Really, everyone is well cast.
+This said, I did want to mention a scene closer to the end; I didn’t think the emotions were running as high as they should have been.
 My reasoning for this is that the scene between Christine and the woman she save was really what the entire film hinged on her finding Christine, and it played flat.

 Minor complaints aside, I did so enjoy The Christmas Secret.
-It’s one I’ll snag for my still-growing collection should it be released to DVD next year.
-It’s certainly a great way to end the new productions on the recently rebranded Hallmark Movies and Mysteries line – it’s one secret that shouldn’t be kept.
+It’s one I’ll snag for my still-growing DVD collection.
+If this is an indication, this is certainly a great way to end the new productions from the rebrand.
+It’s one secret that shouldn’t be kept.